mx-alex/mx/README.md

   -  vmx.ro programs must be installed in any M-namespace Cache or IRIS InterSystems and then execute d ^ZSTU
   -  copy the mx.xlsb VBA-macro to a separate folder on the computer of each client, for example, to c:/mx/
   -  copy all **.xlsb files also
-  -  fill in the connection table in the MX_CONFI.xlsb
+  -  fill in the connection table in the MX_CONFI.xlsb.
+By default, it set to 127.0.0.1, Port = 2264, Namespace = USER
   -  run mx.xlsb macro on any computer